 The more immediate and reliable way to check is with a blood ketone meter.
 Just like using a glucometer, you apply blood to the ketone test strips and it will provide a blood ketone reading.
 This reading will tell you if you have ketones in your system at that moment.
 Test strips for a blood ketone meter are around a dollar each versus the few cents to purchase Ketostix®.

-When should I check for ketones?
+When should I check?

 You should check